Preference Learning in School Choice Problems: Equilibrium Analysis

 \begin{lemma} For any $r > \hat{r}$ and $\theta \in [0,1]$, $\Delta^{D}(\theta; r) > \Delta^{B}(\theta; r).$ \end{lemma} \begin{proof} $\Delta^{D} - \Delta^{B}=\min\left\{\frac{\lambda_a}{1-r}, \frac{1-\lambda_a}{r} \right\}- \frac{\lambda_s}{r}$.
 Clearly, $\frac{1-\lambda_a}{r} = \frac{\lambda_b + \lambda_s}{r} > \frac{\lambda_s}{r}$.
 Moreover, $r > \hat{r}$ implies $\frac{\lambda_a}{1-r} > \frac{\lambda_s}{r}$. \end{proof}

-The intuition behind \autoref{lem:boston_avoid_competition} is simple.
-When a large fraction of students apply for school $s$ first ($r > \hat{r}$), submitting $sab$ to the Boston mechanism is risky.
-A student that reports $sab$, instead of $asb$, is more likely to be rejected by a top choice school, and a failure to match with the school in the first round of the mechanism is likely to trigger another rejection in the second round, ultimately resulting in a final match with the worst school $b$.
-Such risk does not exist under the DA mechanism, under which schools either accept or reject students by the same priority cutoffs regardless of the students' rank-order reports.
-A student takes the same risk of matching with school $b$ no matter which rank-order list is submitted.
+The intuition behind \autoref{lem:boston_avoid_competition} is that when a large proportion of students apply to school $s$ first ($r > \hat{r}$) in both mechanisms, submitting $sab$ to the Boston mechanism involves a higher risk for a student.
+This is because failing to match with the top-choice school $s$ in the first round is likely to lead to another rejection in the second round, potentially resulting in a final match with the worst school $b$.
+In contrast, under the DA mechanism, the risk of matching with school $b$ does not increase from choosing a rank-order list $sab$.